Erwin McManus: Motivational speaker

 McManus is active as a motivational speaker, having been paid by Fortune 100, Fortune 500, and companies such as Nike, HYPEBEAST, Sony, Fox News, Apple, Liberty University, and TED.
 He speaks on topics like reinventing organizations, culture, community, equality, humanity, leadership, general motivation, futuristic ideas, inspiration, and spirituality.

-He is paid between $20,000 to $30,000 per public speaking engagement.

 Controversies

 Stance on LGBTQ and human equality

 On May 28, 2019, McManus in HYPEBEAST said that the church he is the senior pastor and CEO of, Mosaic, are inclusive to the gay (LGBTQ) community."I don’t have data on this, but I'm going to guess that we probably have more people who identify themselves in the gay community at Mosaic" he adds.
 "And so our posture has always been we're for everybody."On June 25, 2019, the writer of the article, Emily Jensen, updated it after several verified ex-Mosaic staff members claimed that McManus's position on the LGBTQ community is false, and that he and the church itself are anti-LGBTQ.
-They also claimed that McManus leadership training spoke less of women, treated the homeless poorly, and do not allow LGBTQ members to be in church leadership positions.
+They also claimed that McManus's leadership training spoke less of women, treated the homeless poorly, and do not allow LGBTQ members to be in church leadership positions.

 McManus responded by saying, "To be clear anyone and everyone is welcome at Mosaic.
 Mosaic is one of the most diverse communities that exists.
 There are currently many people of varied race, color, ethnicity, economic status, sexual orientation, and religious beliefs who attend Mosaic."